jaymutuku/gatsby-netlify-blog/content/2020-stop-git-from-prompting-for-username-password/index.md

 ```
 $ ssh-keygen -t -C "<your github email here>"
 ```
-Sustitute the text with your email including `<...>`to something like
+Substitute the text with your email including `<...>`to something like

 `ssh-keygen -t -C "myemail@gmail.com"`